studioml/studio/docs/remote_worker.md

 ## IV.
 Setting up a remote worker with exising docker image
 This section applies to the cases when you already have a docker image/container, and would like studio remote worker to run in it (wink wink Antoine :).

 1. Make sure that the image has python-dev, python-pip, git installed, as well as studio.
-The easiest way is to make your Dockerfile inherit from from the tfstudio Dockerfile (located in the studio root directory).
-Otherwise, copy relevant contents of tfstudio Dockerfile into yours.
+The easiest way is to make your Dockerfile inherit from from the studioml Dockerfile (located in the studio root directory).
+Otherwise, copy relevant contents of studioml Dockerfile into yours.
 2. Bake the credentials into your image.
 Run

         studio add credentials [--base_image=<image>] [--tag=<tag>] [--check-gpu]

-  where `<image>` is name of your image (default is peterzhokhoff/tfstudio); `<tag>` is the tag of the image with credentials (default is `<image>_creds`).
+  where `<image>` is name of your image (default is peterzhokhoff/studioml); `<tag>` is the tag of the image with credentials (default is `<image>_creds`).
 Add option check-gpu if you are planning to use image on the same machine you are running the script from.
   This will check for presence of CUDA toolbox and uninstall tensorflow-gpu if not found.

 3. Start remote worker passing `--image=<tag>`: